Objectives

 ## logposterior (generic function with 1 method)

-Then we use the AdaptiveMCMC
+Then we use the AdaptiveMCMC package to run a MCMC

 sampler to get a reference solution.